 Activity 2: Implicit ideas of community

-Click to view Reading 1, ‘A child's view of care in the community’, where writer and actor Meera Syal describes an episode from the childhood of Meena Kumar.
+Click to view Reading 1, ‘’, where writer and actor Meera Syal describes an episode from the childhood of Meena Kumar.
 The story, Anita and Me, is set in a small industrial village, ‘Tollington’ near Wolverhampton, where Meena is the only Asian child locally as well as being the only daughter of a school teacher and an accountant at a local factory.
 Meera Syal was born and brought up in Essington near Wolverhampton so it's more than likely that this is an autobiographical novel.
 You won't find the word ‘community’ mentioned in this extract, but that's not to say it doesn't play a big part in what Meera Syal is writing about.
 As you read it through, note down all the ways you think she uses the idea of community.

 Meena Kumar has some perceptive comments to make not just about her English neighbours but also about her own Asian relatives.
 The physical environment in which she grew up, the backyards, outside toilets, the local fields and her neighbour's kitchen and living room are clearly drawn in just a few words.
 Those few houses and streets which made up the community she grew up in had a lasting effect on her it seems.

 What kinds of community does her writing evoke?
 She mentions: